 Excessive algae growth can lead to poor water quality by depleting oxygen levels and releasing toxins.

-Simply put, algae eater fish help prevent algae from overrunning the tank, which improves your view of the tank and the health of your fish.
+Simply put, algae eater fish help prevent algae from overrunning the tank, which improves your view of the habitat and the health of your fish.

 3) Natural Filtration

-As they consume algae around the tank, they help break down the excess nutrients in the water and convert it to waste.
+As they consume algae around the tank, they break down excess nutrients in the water and convert it to waste.